joy tirade is the artist name used by Joy Blalock.

-joy holds an MFA in Studio Arts from University of North Carolina at Chapel Hill.
-Previously, she graduated Phi Beta Kappa from University of Virginia, with Distinction and holds a BA in Studio Art and Art History.
+joy tirade holds a Masters of Fine Arts in Visual Art and Theory from the University of North Carolina at Chapel Hill.
+Previously, she graduated from the University of Virginia with Distinction and as a member of Phi Beta Kappa and was awarded a Bachelors of Art in Studio Art and Art History.

-Regionally her work has been at The Mint Museum, The Ackland Art Museum, CAM, The Carrack, and LUMP projects in North Carolina.
-In Virginia, at The Garage, The Bridge PAI, WTVF/Radio IQ Gallery, New City Arts, Art Works Gallery, The IX Building, and Ruffin Gallery at University of Virginia.
+Her work has been exhibited in the Mid-Atlantic Region at The Mint Museum, The Ackland Art Museum, CAM, The Carrack, and LUMP projects in North Carolina.
+In Virginia, at The Garage, The Bridge PAI, WTVF/Radio IQ Gallery, New City Arts, Art Works Gallery, The IX Building, and Ruffin Gallery at the University of Virginia.

-Her work has also appeared at The Carnegie Visual and Performing Arts Center in Covington, Kentucky, Red Ink Studios in San Francisco, and at LACDA in Los Angeles.
+Her work has appeared in numerous other venues, including: The Masur Museum (Monroe, LA), The Fluorescent Gallery (Nashville, TN), The Carnegie Visual and Performing Arts Center (Covington, KY), Red Ink Studios (San Francisco), and at LACDA (Los Angeles).